scotthmccoy/CLI/README.md

 Prints a list of branches that are *not* rebased (see `gitisrebased`).
 Ignores branches specified in `scripts.develop` and `scripts.protected`.

 ### gitparent
-Finds the nearest commit that resides on a branch other than the current branch and prints the name of that branch.
+Prints the current branch's "parent branch" by finding the nearest commit to HEAD that resides on a branch other than the current branch and printing the name of that branch.

 ### gitprune
-Deletes local branches that have been merged into the list of branches specified in `scripts.develop`.
+Deletes local branches that have been fully merged into the list of branches specified in `scripts.develop`.
 Will not delete branches specified in `scripts.develop` or `scripts.protected`.
 Useful for cleaning up after merging PRs.

 ### gitrebase
 Rebases the current branch onto the tip of its parent branch (See `gitparent`).